 If our kids love games, TVOKids.com has one that makes good citizenship fun: League of Super Citizens Civil City

-Citizenship begins in the classroom.
+According to Messina, citizenship begins in the classroom.
 The classroom is the only place where kids have to learn how to get along with, and help, others as members of a community.
 They learn how to understand and analyze difficult situations and learn how to problem-solve in a way that benefits everyone.

-Soon government and educators learned that just knowing how to read and write doesn't necessarily mean you know how to be a good citizen, so they added character building to the mix.
+Soon government and educators learned that just knowing how to read and write didn't necessarily mean you know how to be a good citizen, so they added character building to the mix.
 They wanted workers who had some sort of moral quality.

 Fast forward to today and although we aren't transforming farmers into factory workers, the primary purpose of education remains to produce good citizens.

-Kang Lee explains that teaching citizenship is three-fold.
+Lee explains that teaching citizenship is three-fold.
 "We teach the three Rs but we emphasize knowledge-seeking.
 We don't think of children as a bottle we can feed knowledge into.
 We want kids to become someone who goes out to seek knowledge and discover knowledge."

 But teaching them to be inquisitive is only one part.
 "We want a feeling person in addition to a knowledge-seeking person," Lee explains.
 "And part of being a citizen is being a moral person so we want our students to develop a character that is moral and ethical.
-So they conduct themselves morally and ethically in their daily activities with others.
+So they conduct themselves morally and ethically in their daily activities with others."

 The key is incorporating these teaching ideals into the curriculum in a way that adds to the lesson.